Protecting and respecting limits

 - Stand or sit up straight and look into your partner’s eyes.

-- Explain why you say “no”.
+- Explain why you are saying “no”.

 - If necessary, repeat your message.